specs-feup/clava-visualization/README.md

 Clava integration of LARA's web tool for visualization and analysis of the AST and its source code.

-For more details, see the [LARA Framework repository](https://github.com/specs-feup/lara-framework).
+For more details, see the [LARA visualization tool repository](https://github.com/specs-feup/lara-visualization) and the [Clava repository](https://github.com/specs-feup/clava).

 ## Usage